foundation/octophant/README.md

 ### parser(files [, options])

 Parses a set of files and creates a new SCSS file with all of the collected variables in one place.
+This value is passed directly to the SassDoc parser, which accepts a directory name, or a glob pattern of files.

 #### files